dlwicksell/VPE/README.md

    renamespacing done via rename, mv, and sed Unix Commands.)
  * New system QWIK: ZINSERT called via ..ZI.
 Allows you to paste an entire routine in.
 (Author: DLW for GT.M; Cache Support and bug fixes: SMH).
- * Error traps refactored to use ZU temporarily in order to avoid setting $ZTRAP which causes system crashes when mixed with $ETRAP.
-(FDSM).
-This change will be eventually rolled back to use the VPE native error traps with $ETRAP.
  * Remove install question about Manager UCI.
 This is installed in a user namespace now.
 (SMH).
  * Remove warnings about Global Protection.
 This is installed in a user namespace now.
 (SMH).
  * Cache is listed as a supported system when installing (SMH).